 To help customers during the educational stage, I asked our certified NeurOptimal® trainer, Kate Linsley, who has run our Denver neurofeedback home rental program since 2012, to share her advice and brain training tips.

 How many Neurofeedback renters do you handle in Denver each month?

 Kate: At any given moment, I have close to 20 neurofeedback rentals, so I probably handle around 25 different renters each month.
-Some are in Denver and Boulder, while others are scattered around the mid-west, Nevada, and Texas.
+Some are in Denver and Boulder, while others are scattered around the mid-west, Nevada, Ohio and Texas.
 Now we're seeing more renters in Utah, where there are no NeurOptimal® trainers.
 Oddly, I rarely get renters in Colorado Springs!

 But when people rent, regardless of whether they are picking up their home neurofeedback kit or I am shipping it to them, I walk them through choosing their rental plan depending on how many family members are training, and explain the manual and supports available to them on our website.

 I make sure they understand that this is training, not treatment.
 And that they can run as many sessions as they feel bring them benefit.
 They don't have to use the number of sessions to determine success but instead they can use a much better tool to track the changes: our self-report checklist.

 I will make sure they complete it every 10 sessions, and that they don't peak at the previous one until the next one is done.